occampos/Global-Terror-Analysis/README.md

 *Project Description:*

-  The project manipulates a dataset regarding Terror Attacks across the globe. **SQL Server** is utilized for data cleaning, transformation, and preparation, while **Power BI** is employed to create a dynamic and interactive dashboard that presents the data in a visually appealing and informative manner.
+  This project manipulates a dataset regarding Terror Attacks across the globe. **SQL Server** is utilized for data cleaning, transformation, and preparation, while **Power BI** is employed to create a dynamic and interactive dashboard that presents the data in a visually appealing and informative manner.

 *Objective:*